gbetorre/rischi/README.md

 </sub>

 ### 2025
+- [2.2.6] (24/03/2025) Sorting analysis domains that group interview questions by their order number; improvements
 - [2.2.5] (11/03/2025) Added facility to insert relationships between structures or subjects from one hand and process activity on the other hand
 - [2.2.4] (05/03/2025) First draft implementation about form to assign stuctures/subjects to process activities; presentation improvements (process activities)
 - [2.2.3] (04/03/2025) Added facility to insert multiple activities through a single submission